mhroth/ZenGarden/README.md

 Overview
 --------

-ZenGarden (ZG) is a runtime for the Pure Data audio programming language.
+ZenGarden (ZG) is a runtime for the [Pure Data]:http://http://puredata.info/ (Pd) audio programming language.
 It is implemented as an extensible audio library allowing full control over signal processing, message passing, and graph manipulation.
 ZenGarden does not have a GUI, but easily allows one to be built on top of it.

 The library is written in C++ and exposes a pure C interface described in exclusively in ZenGarden.h.
 It allows externals to be built for it, also allowing the overriding of default object functionality.